 The attendance law requires children to attend a public or state-accredited private school.
-This period is a child's life from the time the child's parent/guardian elect to have the child enter school, which will be no later than 6 years of age, until the child is 18 years of age.
+This period is a child's life from the time the child's parent/guardian elect to have the child enter school, which will be no later than 6 years of age through the age of 17 years.